Byron wins rain-shortened Atlanta NASCAR race for 4th win of season

 The threat of rain affected strategy as drivers fought to move toward the front of the field before weather delayed or ended the race.

+Only six minutes later, fans were warned of severe weather within eight miles of the track and were encouraged to leave the stadium immediately, and NASCAR called the race soon after that announcement.

+“I 1,000% agree with erring on the side of caution,” said Kyle Bush, who finished fifth.

 Daniel Suarez, looking for his first win of 2023, was second.
-Michael McDowell was third.
+AJ Allmendinger was third, followed by Michael McDowell.

+Suarez said he had “a little bit of mixed feelings” about NASCAR's decision to end the race.

+“I wish we had one more shot to get ahead and then it could rain all it wants,” Suarez said with a laugh.

 “We knew the rain was coming,” McDowell said.
 “We wanted to give ourselves the best chance to win the race.”